 Project Adoption has been a long-standing component of the SFBJV Conservation Program.
-As the SFBJV continues to grow, we are updating our Project Adoption Criteria to reflect our commitment to be more inclusive of the broader conservation and restoration community in the SF Bay Area.
-We recognize that humans and nature are intricately intertwined and our updated criteria aim to reflect that ethos.
+As the SFBJV continues to grow, we are updating our Project Adoption Criteria to reflect our commitment to engage the broader conservation and restoration community in the SF Bay Area.
+We recognize that people and nature are intricately intertwined, and our updated criteria aim to reflect that ethos.

 What is Project Adoption?
 Project Adoption is an endorsement by the SFBJV designating that the project contributes to the Bay Area's habitat and climate resilience goals as outlined in the SFBJV Implementation Strategy.
-The process includes an evaluation from the SFBJV Conservation Committee of your project as it relates to the project adoption criteria (below) with the intention to strengthen the project and its likelihood for funding and implementation.
+The process includes presenting your project to the Conservation Committee, and separately, the SFBJV Project Adoption Team (PAT) evaluates your project as it relates to the project adoption criteria (below).
+The SFBJV Project Adoption process is intended to strengthen the project and its likelihood for funding and implementation.